Frequently Asked Questions

 Fares and Tickets

-DAYtickets, LATEtickets and Family DAYtickets can be used on Edinburgh Trams, between Newhaven and Ingliston Park & Ride only, as well as Lothian Buses day services.
-A Network DAYticket is valid for travel to or from Edinburgh Airport.
+City Day, City Late and Family City Day tickets can be used on Edinburgh Trams, between Newhaven and Ingliston Park & Ride only, as well as Lothian Buses day services.
+A Network Day ticket is valid for travel to or from Edinburgh Airport.

-We have a pre-purchase policy, so all tickets, smartcards and mtickets have to be purchased, validated or activated before you board the tram.
-We offer various ways to travel to suit all needs:
+We have a pre-purchase policy, so all tickets and smartcards have to be purchased, validated or activated before you board the tram.
+We offer various ways to travel to suit all needs.

 • ticket machines on the platforms: pay by coins or card